This can be a manual process but it’s key for training your model. With MonkeyLearn, we try to make it as easy as possible with our interface.

 The number of texts needed for the training of your model strongly depends on your particular use case.
-The complexity for what you want to do with a classifier, and the number of tags involved, is going to vary and also have a large impact on how much text is necessary to build accuracy.
+The complexity of what you want to do with a classifier, and the number of tags involved, is going to vary and also have a large impact on how much text is necessary to build accuracy.

-For example, building a classifier for analyzing sentiment of tweets is a much different project compared to a model trained to identify topics in product reviews.
+For example, building a classifier for analyzing the sentiment of tweets is a much different project compared to a model trained to identify topics in product reviews.
 Sentiment analysis is a much harder problem to solve and it needs much more training data.
-Analyzing tweets, with all their hashtags, replies and shorthands, is a far more challenging task that analyzing well-written reviews.
+Analyzing tweets, with all their hashtags, replies, and shorthands, is a far more challenging task that analyzing well-written reviews.

 In short, the more training data that you have, the better.
 While with MonkeyLearn it's possible to build a classifier with at least 4 texts per tag, we suggest that having at least 50 texts per tag is necessary to build accuracy.
 Once you train with 4 in each tag, classifier statistics can be generated and it's easier to know what to to do next.